 Introduction to Angular and NativeScript

 This is a set of notes for working with Angular for Android and IOS Development.
-I have recently been working on projects that have required cross-platform applications, the cost of developing native Java and Swift applications can often lead teams to avoid working on native phone applications leaving their product as a web based application.
+I have recently been working on many projects that have required a cross-platform application, the cost of developing native Java and Swift applications can often lead teams to avoid working on native phone applications leaving their product as a web based application.
 NativeScript solves this problem by allowing for compilation for both Android and iOS.

 Step 1 - Installing NVM